God Chooses a King

 Activities + Resources

 Sports can be fun!
 (Show off your equipment and briefly tell a few positive aspects of playing or watching the sport.
 Invite children to briefly share about sports that they like.)

 In any team sport, the players must be chosen; so lots of times the kids who are the fastest, strongest, or best at a sport will be chosen first.
 What’s a talent a good baseball player would have?
 Soccer player?
 Football player?
 Hockey player?
 Basketball player?

 For people who don’t have these talents, the part where players are chosen can be sad.
 We might be afraid we’ll be chosen last or not chosen at all.
 Our Bible passage kind of reminds me of the choosing part of sports.
 In 1 Samuel 16, God had decided to choose a new king for Israel.
 (Lead kids in pretending to put on a crown.)
 He told the prophet Samuel to go to Bethlehem to the house of Jesse.
 (Lead kids to pat their legs to make walking sounds.)
 God knew exactly who He was going to choose.
 So Samuel listened, (Have kids put a hand up to their ear.) and he told Jesse to bring his sons so that God could tell him which one He had chosen.
 Jesse brought in seven sons.
 (Lead kids in counting to 7.)

 As each of Jesse's sons passed by, God told Samuel that he was not the one.
 Samuel could not understand it.
 They were all such handsome men and very strong.
-Surely one of them must be the one.
+(Lead kids to make muscles.)
+Surely one of them was the king God had chosen.
 But God said to Samuel, "Don't consider his looks.
 I have rejected him.
 Man looks at outward appearance, but the LORD looks at the heart."